fl4p/fugu-mppt-firmware/doc/Diode Emulation.md

 We can use a current sensor with zero cross detection (ZCD) to disable the LS as soon as coil current becomes zero.
-A digital ZCD implementation requires an ADC sampling rate much higher than the switching frequency for accurate timing.
+A digital ZCD implementation requires an ADC sampling rate much higher than the switching frequency for accurate timing (such as the dsPIC33CK64MC105).

 An analog ZCD works with a fast comparator, whose output can be fed into the half bridge driver to `DIS` (or `SD`, `EN*`) input.